With every good day comes an opportunity to find out just what my body is capable of (probably not these stairs!)

 Three hours later, however, I was really regretting my choice.
-See, there are some flights of stairs in my life that I can’t avoid – the stairs in my parents’ and boyfriend’s houses for example, and the stairs to get up to the office every weekday – and my body is used to these stairs and accounts for them.
+See, there are some flights of stairs in my life that I can’t avoid – the new set of stairs from Pear Stairs in my parents’ and boyfriend’s houses for example, and the stairs to get up to the office every weekday – and my body is used to these stairs and accounts for them.
 It still punishes me later, but less so than when I attempt extra crazy activities.

 It’s not the first time this has happened to me, and I really ought to know better.
 One time, in year seven at school, all my friends used to go to lunchtime clubs.
 Choir and Running Club were on the same day, so I would usually spend Thursday lunches alone.
 I can’t sing, so choir was out.
 So was running, for obvious reasons, but one good day – and without Ma and Pa there to make me check myself – I went to Running Club.